 Things to do in Madeira

-Madeira is still very much a wild island in the process of being tamed.
+So many things to do in Madeira, this wild island really stole my heart.
+Still not quite tamed, Madeira is the epicentre of adventure lovers, with impressive hikes and fantastic treks along levadas.
 It offers myriad of walking opportunities, being known as the hiker's paradise.
 Rightfully so, as I dedicated almost every day of my travels around Madeira, to discovering a new trekking opportunity.
-For the outdoors lovers, Madeira seems like the most natural choice for a holiday.
+For outdoors lovers, Madeira seems like the most natural choice for a holiday.

 This was by far my favourite point in Madeira.
 I spent over an hour admiring the hungry waves hitting the upright cliffs.
 The vistas were incredible and I really can’t imagine how lucky the locals must feel, to wake up and be walking distance away from such beautiful scenery.
 Take your time and visit Ponta do Pargo, you really won’t regret it.